Samuel Insull: Death

 In July 1938, the Insulls visited Paris to see the Bastille Day festivities.
 Insull suffered from a heart ailment, and his wife Gladys had asked him not to take the Métro because it was bad for his heart.
 Nevertheless, Insull had made frequent declarations that he was "now a poor man" and on July 16, 1938, he descended a long flight of stairs at the Place de la Concorde station.
 He died of a heart attack just as he stepped toward the ticket taker.
-He had 30 francs – 84 cents – in his pocket at the time and was identified by a hotel laundry bill in his pocket.
+He had 30 francs in his pocket at the time and was identified by a hotel laundry bill in his pocket.
 Insull was receiving an annual pension totaling $21,000 from three of his former companies when he died.
 Insull was buried near his parents on July 23, 1938, in Putney Vale Cemetery, London, the city of his birth.
 His estate was found to be worth about $1,000 and his debts totaled $14,000,000, according to his will.